melparker101/OvaMap/prepare_datasets/SRA/README.md

 - PRJNA879764
 - PRJNA849410

-1. Download the SRA data and metadata: extract_SRA_data.md.
+### 1. Download the SRA data and metadata: extract_SRA_data.md.
  - prefetch SRA files: no slurm script as this required internet connection.
 Run in parallel as this takes a while.
  - convert to fastq using fasterq-dump: fasterq-dump.sh
  - compress files: compress_fastq_files.sh
-2. Rename files ready for cellranger: cellranger.md (redo this script)
+### 2. Rename files ready for cellranger: cellranger.md (redo this script)
-4. Run cell ranger
+### 3. Run cell ranger
  - download reference: download_cellrange_ref.sh
- - run cell ranger array scripts: cell_ranger.sh
+ - run cell ranger nested array scripts to run all runs from all projects in parallel: cell_ranger.sh

-The aim is to create count data as input to this script: https://github.com/lsteuernagel/hypoMap_datasets/blob/main/R/raw_hypoMap_datasets.R

-1. Run cellranger count.
-Use the nested script cell_ranger.sh to run this on all projects and all of their runs.
+ - The output files for run SRR15424680 will be in the directory below
 ```bash
 cellranger_count/run_count_SRR15424680/outs/
 ```